-Serbia, Bosnia: Challenges for state owned power utilities in liberalized electricity market13.
-July 2015. / News Serbia Energy
+Serbia, Bosnia: Challenges for state owned power utilities in liberalized electricity market, News Serbia Energy

 Serbia and Bosnia are within the process of full and actual energy market liberalization.
 State owned power utilities which are managing power generation units in countries of West Balkans have a bourden of electricity price being considered as social category.
 Power utilities lack needed investment funds for modernization of its outdated power gen facilities.

 Despite the ongoing process of market liberalization, actual and effective measures still did not produced business environment suitable for actual competition based market.
 Foreign direct investments in energy sector, electricity production with goals for regional trading and electricity exports, are existing but with a lot of challenges for investors.

 The region of South-East Europe has been marked with non-cost-reflective energy price levels which, in general, cannot support new generation investments and attract foreign investors.
 At the same time, the responsible behaviour of consumers, in areas such as energy efficiency, has been offset by artificially low prices.